ProxioDev/ValioBungee/README.md

 ## Javadocs
 Hosted on limework website.
-Version 0.6.0 (note: any version 0.6.* will not have API changes.) https://limework.net/JavaDocs/RedisBungee/
+Version 0.6.0 ~~(note: any version 0.6.* will not have API changes.)~~ https://limework.net/JavaDocs/RedisBungee/

+Note: we might add more api into RedisBungeeApi Class but we wont remove the old ones to keep old plugins working....
 ## Configuration

 **REDISBUNGEE REQUIRES A REDIS SERVER**, preferably with reasonably low latency.
 The default [config](https://github.com/limework/RedisBungee/blob/master/src/main/resources/example_config.yml) is saved when the plugin first starts.